Prat-21/Adventure-Works-Report/README.md

 **3**.**Key Influencers**: This AI visualization tool helps in understanding factors that are driving key business outcomes.
 It analyzes the data and displays what are the key factors.
+Here, I have used two examples of
+                           key influencers.
+First, I have analyzed what affects Home ownership using several influencers like education level, income level, marital status, Occupation etc. and Second, I have analyzed what influences product price to increase or decrease using product cost.
+The first one was categorical analysis and the second one was continuous analysis respectively.